XinyiTang16/LanNet_code/README.md

 # LanNet_code
-The following dataset contains templates and scripts relative to the analyses described in X Tang, TK Turesky, ES Escalante, MY Loh, M Xia, X Yu, N Gaab.
-"Longitudinal associations between language network characteristics in the infant brain and school-age reading abilities are mediated by early-developing phonological skills"
+This respotority contains templates and scripts related to the analyses described in:

+Tang, X., Turesky, T. K., Escalante, E. S., Loh, M. Y., Xia, M., Yu, X., & Gaab, N. (2024).
+Longitudinal associations between language network characteristics in the infant brain and school-age reading abilities are mediated by early-developing phonological skills.
+Developmental Cognitive Neuroscience, 68, 101405.

-Platform: the analyses were conducted on Matlab R2021a (windows 64-bit)
+All the analyses were conducted on Matlab R2021a (windows 64-bit).